 Over the next several hundred years, they struggled to remain faithful to God.
 They experienced downward spirals of chaos during the times they practiced unfaithfulness, often influenced by poor leadership of various kings.
 Eventually the spiral resulted in the exile of the nation.

 Despite the wandering heart of Israel, God continued to love them.
 Through messages delivered by special spiritual leaders called prophets, God reminded them of his promises to return them to their land, rebuild their nation, and restore their heart focus and relationship with God.

 Through the lineage of this nation, God himself stepped into humanity and history to ultimately restore relationships — he came in the flesh in the person of Jesus.
 The life of Jesus — God’s own Son — showed people what good relationships looked like through the way he lived and interacted with others and with God his Father.
 He came to teach, heal, and be the way for people to relate to God.

 Jesus came to establish the kingdom of God — a revolutionary way of living where counterintuitive principles, like loving your enemies and feeding the poor, would bring real restoration to relationships and the world.

 Jesus came to live the perfect, righteous, and pure life required to be close with God — a life that humans simply could not live out of their own heart, effort, and goodness.
 He willingly chose to suffer a brutal innocent death that absorbed and paid for the wrongs of the whole human race.

-Three days after He was buried, His tomb was found empty.
+On the third day after his burial, his tomb was found empty.
 He conquered death and came back to life, offering the possibility for all people to enter into a life of restored relationship with God — true, spiritual, emotional, and physical life.
-Those who witnessed His resurrection brought the good news of this new kingdom and life to the entire world.
+Those who witnessed his resurrection brought the good news of this new kingdom and life to the entire world.